arms-mbon/data_workspace/ReformattedData/LifeWatch/README.md

    * Two columns have been removed: OtherDataLink and AssociatedFileType as these are no longer necessary in this file
    * Two columns have been added to the metadata file: ColumnTitle_4Tesseract to suggest a column title that can be used and ColumnOrder_4Tesseract that can be used to order the sequences-selection table in the workflow

-TO BE DONE
-* create the templates' template and ttl files
-* delete all the old files